DrMSAbdullahi/PBMC_RNASeqHCC_PH_Analysis/README.md

 ## Permutation Test

 A two-tailed statistical permutation test was performed using Python (version 3.10.7) and the Benjamini–Hochberg correction method was adopted for multiple testing using 'statsmodels' package (version 0.13.5).
-The \ac{fdr} threshold was set to less than 0.05 throughout.
+The False Discovery Rate (FDR) threshold was set to less than 0.05 throughout.

 ## Gene Differential Expression Analysis